ramellar/EFT2Obs/README.md

 ## Reading LHE files

-If the LHE files are directly saved, in order to plots from these, some dedicated scripts can be found in `EFT2Obs/scripts`.
-These use the [lhereader](https://pypi.org/project/lhereader/) package and to run them it is necessary to install an python environment:
+If the LHE files are directly saved, in order to plot from these, some dedicated scripts can be found in `EFT2Obs/scripts`.
+These use the [lhereader](https://pypi.org/project/lhereader/) package and to run them it is necessary to install a python environment:

 ```
 virtualenv --python=$(which python3) .venv
 source ./.venv/bin/activate
 pip install lhereader
 ```
-Once this step has finished and lhereader is installed (it is possible that a few warnings or warnings appear, but if the package got installed it's okay) and change the file that can be found in the new environment: `.venv/lib/python[your_version]/site-packages/lhereader/__init__.py` by the file found in `EFT2Obs/scripts/lhereader/__init__.py`.
+Once this step has finished and lhereader is installed (it is possible that a few warnings or errors appear, but if the package got installed it's okay) and change the file that can be found in the new environment: `.venv/lib/python[your_version]/site-packages/lhereader/__init__.py` by the file found in `EFT2Obs/scripts/lhereader/__init__.py`.

 Further packages might need to be installed like: